buffet/kiwmi/lua_docs.md

 A mouse button got pressed.
 Callback receives the ID of the button (i.e. LMB is 1, RMB is 2, ...).

+The callback is supposed to return `true` if the event was handled.
+The compositor will not forward it to the view under the cursor.

 #### button_up

 A mouse button got released.
 Callback receives the ID of the button (i.e. LMB is 1, RMB is 2, ...).

+The callback is supposed to return `true` if the event was handled.
+The compositor will not forward it to the view under the cursor.

 #### motion